-Deep down, it forces people to recognize it’s not a person’s outward appearance, but the quality of their character and depth of purpose.
-Which in itself is a greater platform for equality across the spectrum, for everyone who’s different.
+Deep down, it forces people to recognize it’s not a person’s outward appearance, but the quality of their character and depth of their purpose.
+Which in itself is a greater platform for equality for everyone who’s different.

 I’m not going to insist you should grow your hair long, I think you should wear it however you like.
-But consider this: I’ve had short hair.
-For 30 years.
+But consider this: I had short hair for 30 years.
 I’m quite familiar with what it’s like, and so have the good fortune of experiencing both sides.

 You didn’t mention if you’ve ever grown it out, but if you haven’t, maybe give it a try?
 Then you can fairly and objectively decide your preference.

 And if that continues to be short, then you should cut your hair!
 In the meantime I’m going to keep lettin it ride.

 Did we miss anything?
 Any other reasons why we should cut it…or why we should keep lettin’ it ride?
 Why not share in the comments?